Financing catastrophe: 4 ways we pay for disasters

 Economic loss

-Disasters often raise gas and food prices, and can also slow economic growth for decades due to the widespread infrastructure loss.
-At the community level, this translates into businesses not re-opening, homes not being re-built and people being left behind as the world moves on.
+Disasters often raise gas and food prices and can also slow economic growth for decades due to the widespread infrastructure loss.
+At the community level, this translates into businesses not reopening, homes not being re-built, and people being left behind as the world moves on.